Pushing the Boundaries of IoT App Design

-Have you ever stopped to think about the challenges that come with designing an app for the Internet of Things (IoT)?
+Have you ever stopped to think about the challenges that come with Internet of Things (IoT) app design?

-In this article, we’re diving into the complexities of designing the Philips MasterConnect UX app, which is the core tool for setting up and configuring smart lighting networks in commercial buildings.
-The app helps light system installers manage connected lighting systems and brings complex hardware-software interactions while championing simplicity.
+In this article, we’re diving into the complexities of designing the UX of the Philips MasterConnect app, the core tool for setting up and configuring smart lighting networks in commercial buildings.
+The app helps light system installers manage connected lighting systems and brings complex hardware-software interactions, while championing simplicity.

 IoT opportunities are too good to ignore

-Despite these challenges, the benefits of IoT devices are too great to ignore.
-They bring significant cost savings, efficiency, and a better user experience – all reasons why we should embrace the challenges and push the boundaries of IoT app design.
-So let’s dive in!
+The benefits of IoT devices are too great to ignore.
+They bring significant cost savings, efficiency, and a better user experience – all reasons we should embrace the challenges and push the boundaries of IoT app design.

 The number of entities exchanging information can add up